-Report on the Financial Statements
+Report on the Basic Financial Statements

-We have audited the accompanying financial statements of the governmental activities, and each major fund of Star of the North Academy, East Bethel, Minnesota, as of and for the year ended June 30, 2020, and the related notes to financial statements, which collectively comprise the Academy's basic financial statements as listed in the Table of Contents.
+We have audited the accompanying basic financial statements of the governmental activities, and each major fund of Star of the North Academy, East Bethel, Minnesota, as of and for the year ended June 30, 2021, and the related notes to basic financial statements, which collectively comprise the Academy's basic financial statements as listed in the Table of Contents.

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the Basic Financial Statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+The management of Star of the North Academy is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.